Cai Yuanpei: Linguistics

-Representative Works
+Representative works

-"New Year's Dream" (新年梦)
+"New Year's Dream"

-"New Year's Dream" is a short story based on Cai Yuanpei's own life, reflecting his ideal society.
+"New Year's Dream" (新年梦) is a short story based on Cai's own life, reflecting his ideal society.
 It is influenced by Liang Qichao’s utopian stories.
 The writing style is "painful, even violent, and struggle".
-The story revolves around the protagonist, "a Chinese citizen (中国一民)", telling about China's 20th-century revolution.
-Cai wrote the story while China was suffering from the Sino-Japanese War and was also influenced by the Russo-Japanese War.
+The story revolves around the protagonist, a Chinese citizen, telling about China's 20th-century revolution.
+Cai wrote the story while China was suffering from the war with Japan, and was also influenced by the Russo-Japanese War.